PhaserEditor2D/PhaserEditor2D-v3-docs/misc/server-options.rst

 **-disable-gzip**

-By default, the server g-zip compresses the files sent over the network.
+By default, the server gzip compresses the files sent over the network.
 It requires an extra usage of the CPU, so you may disable it if you want to use less CPU in the server machine.

 **-disable-open-browser**

-If you don't want to open the default browser when run the server with the **-desktop** option.
+If you don't want to open the default browser when running the server with the **-desktop** option.

 **-editor string**